oclipa/reactjs-cheat-sheet/README.md

 *Parsing the Route*

-Often it is not possible to hardwire a specific path in the Route.
+Often it is not possible to hardwire a specific path in the route.
 In these cases, a route parameter can be used.
-A route parameters is effectively a wildcard that copies a section of the link into a variable.
+A route parameter is effectively a wildcard that copies a section of the link into a variable.

 An example might be:
    * `<Route path="/:id" exact component={FullPost} />`

 The crucial feature is the `:`, which indicates that everything following it should be copied into a variable called `id`.

-Note that Route components are evaluated in sequence, so care must be taken with the order of route parsing to ensure that the results are expected, e.g.:
+Note that `Route` components are evaluated in sequence, so care must be taken with the order of parsing to ensure that the results are as expected, e.g.:
 ```jsx
   {/* test 1: if matches "/" exactly */}
   <Route path="/" exact component={Posts} />